Nuance Pharma Announces Dosing of First Patient in ENHANCE – China Phase 3 Trial for COPD

-LONDON and RALEIGH, N.C., April 10, 2023 (GLOBE NEWSWIRE) -- Verona Pharma plc VRNA ("Verona Pharma" or the "Company"), a clinical-stage biopharmaceutical company focused on respiratory diseases, announces its development partner, Nuance Pharma, has dosed the first subject in its ENHANCE - China Phase 3 trial for the maintenance treatment of chronic obstructive pulmonary disease ("COPD").
+/EIN News/ -- LONDON and RALEIGH, N.C., April 10, 2023 (GLOBE NEWSWIRE) -- Verona Pharma plc (Nasdaq: VRNA) (“Verona Pharma” or the “Company”), a clinical-stage biopharmaceutical company focused on respiratory diseases, announces its development partner, Nuance Pharma, has dosed the first subject in its ENHANCE - China Phase 3 trial for the maintenance treatment of chronic obstructive pulmonary disease (“COPD”).

 In August 2022, Nuance Pharma received clearance from the Center of Drug Evaluation (“CDE”) for its Investigational New Drug (“IND”) application to conduct both Phase 1 and Phase 3 studies with ensifentrine for the maintenance treatment of COPD in mainland China.
 Nuance Pharma initiated a Phase 1 trial with ensifentrine in healthy volunteers in March 2023.